Sitecore/docker-images/README.md

 ## Changelog

+- [Deprecated] Sitecore 7.5 is now marked as deprecated.
+- [**Breaking**] Added build / restore support for deprecating images.
+Images that are deprecated is not build by default anymore, only when explicitly defined in the `Tags` parameter, for example to build Sitecore 7.5 use `-Tags "*:7.5*"`.
 - [Added] Ability to download required packages from dev.sitecore.net, see [How to use](#how-to-use) section for more details.
 Thanks [@Brad-Christie](https://github.com/Brad-Christie) :+1:
 - [Changed] Implicit tags are now automatically included by default when using the `-Tags` parameter so you don't have to explicit define all dependent tags.
 Thanks [@Brad-Christie](https://github.com/Brad-Christie) :+1:
 - [Added] Added Sitecore 9.1.1 XM and XP on 1903.
 Thanks [@jballe](https://github.com/jballe) :+1: